lwhitmo/Engineering_4Notebook-LuciaWhitmore/README.md

 ## Lights + Button (LaunchpadPt.3)

 ### Assignment Description

-A button wil start the code running.
 10 seconds till the countdown ends at 0 (liftoff).
 That countdown will be printed on the serial monitor.
 Turn on a green LED to indicate liftoff and blink a red light every second during the countdown.
+Include a button on the countdown's physical trigger.

 ### Evidence